maryoohhh/CS131/README.md

 * **Parameters** - variables declared inside the method header.
 When one or more method parameters exist, the calling instruction must either pass variable values or pass references to the method in the same sequence as their devclaration in the method header.
 Values that are passed to parameter declarations in the header are called **arguments**

-* **Static modifier** - staitc methods can only call other static methods without an object reference
+* **Static modifier** - static methods can only call other static methods without an object reference

 ![Figure 4-1: Method structures](https://github.com/maryoohhh/CS131/blob/master/Images/Figure4-1.png)